 As in the IEA CIVED 1999 survey (Torney-Purta et al., 2001), ICCS 2009 and 2016 included a set of items that asked students how open they thought their classroom was for discussion during their lessons related to political or social issues.
-The ICCS 2022 student questionnaire used the same question format to ask respondents to rate the frequency ("never," "rarely," "sometimes," or "often") of the following situations in any "regular lesson" in which they discussed political and social issues: "Teachers encourage students to make up their own minds"; "teachers encourage students to express their opinions"; "students bring up current political events for discussion in class"; "students express opinions in class even when their opinions are different from most of the other students"; "teachers present several sides of the issues when explaining them in class."
+The ICCS 2022 student questionnaire used the same question format to ask respondents to rate the frequency ("never," "rarely," "sometimes," or "often") of the following situations in any "regular lesson" in which they discussed political and social issues: "Teachers encourage students to make up their own minds"; "teachers encourage students to express their opinions"; "students bring up current political events for discussion in class"; "students express opinions in class even when their opinions are different from most of the other students"; "teachers encourage students to discuss the issues with people having different opinions"; and "teachers present several sides of the issues when explaining them in class."